TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 > NOTE: the bottle is Jojo's companion.
 It cannot be separated, except if Jojo wills it to come into his hands for things
 > like attacking or drawing water.
 As he puts his hands into position, the bottle will release itself and fly into his hands.
 >
-> DUBBLE NOTE: So later on, Jojo will learn to will himself to his bottle, and with this technique, he can throw the bottle
+> <sub>DUBBLE</sub>NOTE: So later on, Jojo will learn to will himself to his bottle, and with this technique, he can throw the bottle
 > somewhere and end up where the bottle is.
 The relationship with his bottle is very important.